CESAR CHAVEZ: RESPECT FOR ALL

 Documentary; 2018; 22 minutes; Color.
 Available free above or by clicking here.

-However, Cesar Chavez had more than one dimension.
+Cesar Chavez, remembered chiefly as head of the United Farm Workers (“UFW”), had more than one dimension.
 In fact, he was a moral pioneer, adopting progressive positions long before they became popular.
 He did this in the 1960s, ’70s, and ’80s by relentlessly extending the ethical principle of “respect,” not only for farmworkers but also for:

 - Women — by supporting them in the workplace; Chavez encouraged women to rise to positions of responsibility and leadership in the UFW; he also demanded that there be no sexual harassment of female farmworkers; the movement against sexual harassment of women in the workplace came into national prominence in 2017 with the #metoo movement; Cesar Chavez was protesting sexual harrassment of female farmworkers back in the 1970s;